MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ---
-title: Simple React Dapp with Local State
+title: React Dapp with Local State
 description: Create a simple React dapp to integrate with MetaMask.
 toc_max_heading_level: 4
 ---